 From: USADNEWS Volume VI, Issue 2

 Two recent cases decided by the Board of Alien Labor Certification Appeals (BALCA) addressed the question of what constitutes sufficient proof of a job order placed with the State Workforce Agency (SWA).
-In the case of A Cut Above Ceramic Tile, the Employer’s application was denied because they did not provide a proof of the SWA job order that contained the content of the job order, in response to an audit notification.
+In the case of A Cut Above Ceramic Tile (March 2012), the Employer’s application was denied because they did not provide a proof of the SWA job order that contained the content of the job order, in response to an audit notification.
 BALCA upheld the denial by the Certifying Officer (CO), concluding that the Employer failed to comply with the CO’s request for additional documentation of the job order posting.

 In its en banc brief, the CO argued that the Board had misinterpreted the regulations in the Mandy Donuts decision and that Section 656.17(e)(2)(i) only referred to documentation of the timeframe of the job order, and did not refer to proof of the job order itself.
 The Employer however noted that the PERM regulations never require an employer to provide any other proof of a job order, which is in direct contrast to the specific regulations pertaining to documenting a job order for an H-2B case.
 The American Immigration Lawyers Association (AILA) filed an amicus brief supporting the Employer’s position, and pointed out that in a response to comments during rulemaking, the Employment and Training Administration (ETA) stated that supporting documentation is that which is “specified in the regulations.”
 If there is nothing specified in the regulations requiring an employer to retain proof of the SWA job order, the CO cannot deny an application based on the employer’s failure to provide that.